xicato/xig-documentation/api_doc.md

   Current as of 2018-04-10.

 ----
-<a id="markdown-76-set-device-altbeacon-configuration" name="76-set-device-altbeacon-configuration"></a>
+<a id="markdown-set-device-altbeacon-configuration" name="set-device-altbeacon-configuration"></a>
-## 7.6.
-Set Device AltBeacon Configuration
+## Set Device AltBeacon Configuration
 **Change Status:** Initial release in V1.7.0.

   Set the AltBeacon configuration of a selected device.